 Capital Projects Fund - The Capital Projects Funds account for construction of infrastructure improvements within the boundaries of the District.
+This fund was closed during the year.

 b.
 Non-current Governmental Assets/Liabilities

 GASB Statement 34 requires that non-current governmental assets, such as infrastructure and improvements, and non-current governmental liabilities, such as general obligation bonds and developer obligations be reported in the governmental activities column in the government-wide Statement of Net Position.